Improved Pathwise Coordinate Descent for Power Penalties: Discussion

 \section{Discussion}

 In this paper, we have demonstrated that a new reparametrization of the $\ell_q$ penalized regression problem is well-suited to pathwise coordinate descent algorithms.
 There are several potential areas of improvement.
-One is consideration of the number and spacing of values of $\omega$ and $q$ for Algorithms~\ref{alg:fq} and \ref{alg:fo}, respectively, which may determine the extent of Algorithms~\ref{alg:fq} and \ref{alg:fo}'s gains relative to cold start alternatives.
-Another is consideration of the ordering of covariates in coordinate descent.
-It is known that flexibility with respect to the ordering of covariates is a specific advantage of coordinate descent methods, and it is possible that gains from Algorithms~\ref{alg:fq} and \ref{alg:fo} relative to their cold start alternatives could be enhanced by certain choices of covariate order \citep{Chartrand2016}.
+One is to explicitly examine which algorithms return solutions that satisfy the conditions provided for local optimality in \cite{Marjanovic2014} when $q < 1$, instead of considering which algorithms tend to return solutions with the lowest value of the objective function.
+Another is consideration of the number and spacing of values of $\omega$ and $q$ for Algorithms~\ref{alg:fq} and \ref{alg:fo}, respectively, which may determine the extent of Algorithms~\ref{alg:fq} and \ref{alg:fo}'s gains relative to cold start alternatives.
+A third is consideration of the ordering of covariates in coordinate descent.
+It is known that flexibility with respect to the ordering of covariates is a specific advantage of coordinate descent methods, and it is possible that gains from Algorithms~\ref{alg:fq} and \ref{alg:fo} relative to their cold start alternatives could be enhanced by certain choices of covariate order such as the ordering used by the active shooting algorithm described in \cite{Peng2009} and the orderings discussed in \cite{Chartrand2016}.
+A fourth is use of alternative methods for solving \eqref{eq:alg} for fixed values of $q$ and $\omega$, e.g.\ the local quadratic approximation approach of \cite{Fan2001}, the modified Newton-Raphson approach for $1 < q < 2$ described in \cite{Fu1998}, or other alternatives reviewed in \cite{Chartrand2016}.
+Last, further work may consider the choice of a single solution to \eqref{eq:alg} when multiple exist.

 \begin{appendix} \emph{Proof of Theorem 2.1: } Taking the first derivative of $\alpha\left(\omega, q\right)$ with respect to $\omega$, we obtain thus sparsity of the mode-thresholding function is increasing in $\omega$, i.e. if $h\left(\omega, q; b\right) = 0$ and $\omega' > \omega$ implies $h\left(\omega', q; b\right) = 0$. \\